-- 1) Assume the role of Incident Manager. - Announce "CODE YELLOW, missing resident" using all announcement systems as applicable (overhead PA, portable telephone, land telephone speaker, walkie-talkie); identify that resident by name.
+- 1) Assume the role of Incident Manager. - 2) Announce "CODE YELLOW, missing resident" using all announcement systems as applicable (overhead PA, portable telephone, land telephone speaker, walkie-talkie); identify that resident by name.

-- 1) Ensure completion of the Missing Resident Search Checklist (XVIII-G-10.00(a) as information is made available from team members conducting the search. - 2) Coordinate the search for the missing resident as follows: - Gather all information re missing resident i.e. care plan kardex, colour photo, full description of clothing worn, where and time resident last seen, resident profile information, previous incidents and where resident was found, etc. - Relocate to 1st Floor Information Station/front reception desk and await reports or phone calls regarding the resident - Gather search kit, which includes: floor plans, maps, flashlights, interior/exterior hazard list - Assign a search area (floor plan/map) to team members (work in pairs if possible); team members will check off completed rooms and areas on floor plan/map.
+- 1) Ensure completion of the Missing Resident Search Checklist (XVIII-G-10.00(a) as information is made available from team members conducting the search. - 2) Coordinate the search for the missing resident as follows: - Gather all information re missing resident i.e. care plan kardex, colour photo, full description of clothing worn, where and time resident last seen, resident profile information, previous incidents and where resident was found, etc. - Relocate to 1st Floor Information Station/front reception desk and await reports or phone calls regarding the resident - Gather search kit, which includes: floor plans, maps (topical maps/satellite images of building and surrounding area recommended), flashlights, interior/exterior hazard list - Advise searchers to call out to missing person by name loudly and frequently throughout search - 3) Assign a search area (floor plan/map) to team members (work in pairs if possible); team members will check off completed rooms and areas on floor plan/map.
 When completed, map to be given to Incident Manager. - 4) Document the initiation and progression of the search procedures.